alejandrorusso/mamearcade/README.md

   `After=mame-question.service`), and
-- launching MAME only under the existence of the file `/tmp/arcademode-confirm` (see line `ConditionPathExists=/tmp/arcademode-confirm`) -- recall that such file will exist only if **there were no joysticks' inputs**!.
+- launching MAME only under the existence of the file `/tmp/arcademode-confirm` (see line `ConditionPathExists=/tmp/arcademode-confirm`) -- recall that such file will exist only if **there were no joysticks' inputs**!

-So, if there were no joysticks' inputs, then MAME will execute by calling `/home/pi/scripts/autostart.sh`.
-Otherwise, all the services declared as conflicting above will be successfully launched, which will allow users to login into the system as in `servicemode`.
+So, if there are no joysticks' inputs, then MAME will execute by calling `/home/pi/scripts/autostart.sh`.
+Otherwise, all the services declared as conflicting above are successfully launched, which will allow users to login into the system as in `servicemode`.

 ## 2. Button to mute / unmute sound